Adversarial Deep Reinforcement Learning for Improving the Robustness of Multi-agent Autonomous Driving Policies: Introduction

+Second, existing research efforts often address AC testing in simplistic evaluation scenarios.
+For example, AC testing is often considered as a \textit{single-agent} problem, where only one car is taken as a system under test (SUT)~\cite{li2020av}\cite{majumdar2021paracosm}\cite{R1}\cite{R2}\cite{R11}.
+While a single-agent self-driving environment still has open challenges, there is a need to advance and test a multi-agent self-driving, as it represents a more realistic environment.
+In the near future, multiple ACs will co-exist on the road, and the more such cars start interacting with each other, as well as with human drivers, the more complex their testing becomes~\cite{R13}.
 Another type of simplistic scenario is validating ACs in \textit{lane keeping}~\cite{Alessio}\cite{R34} and \textit{mixed traffic systems}~\cite{R4} simulated environments.
 Existing industrial-grade AC testing uses vision-based end-to-end driving systems where ACs are tested on the high dimensional stream of inputs in a partially observable environment, unlike in lane-keeping simulated environments where such scenarios rely on low dimensional inputs and a fully observable environment for making driving decisions.
 Moreover, multi-agent driving environments consider cooperative and dependent driving agents, while the majority of AC research considers driving agents as independent and non-communicating competitive agents.
 Recent work~\cite{R4} made progress toward testing connected and automated vehicles by injecting adversarial noise in a mixed-traffic-based network environment.
 However, this work is of limited practical use as it does not consider multiple non-communicating AC agents.
 Another example of a simplistic evaluation scenario is testing of \textit{rule-based} driving systems in a simulated environment~\cite{R8}\cite{R28}.
 Such driving systems are based on deterministic logic and do not scale to corner cases, unlike ACs based on deep learning systems.
+One more type of simplistic evaluation scenario is \textit{offline testing} of deep learning based AC models~\cite{9159088}.
+Offline testing involves validating the performance and control decisions of a vision-based AC model by only using datasets of urban simulated driving scenarios, collected by humans.
+Even though offline testing contributes to the machine learning and autonomous driving (AD) community, it is very restricted to a single-agent setting (offline testing).
+Adding multi-agent actions induced by other driving policies in a non-stationary environment~\cite{Papoudakis2019DealingWN} is a very crucial and new area to tackle in the AC driving and testing community.